Instruction

 Will the AAC be able to support teachers who do not have clusters?

 This will depend on the number of clusters teachers the AAC works with on a weekly basis.
 The more clusters teachers at each grade level, the less time the AAC will have to support additional teachers.
-When available, AACs attend collaborative learning team meetings to share and/or model critical and creative thinking strategies to challenge and engage all learners using the APS Critical and Creative Thinking Framework.
+When available, AACs attend collaborative learning team meetings to share and/or model critical and creative thinking strategies to challenge and engage all learners using the resources for rigor and the APS Critical and Creative Thinking Framework.

-Why is my child not being taught by the resource teacher for the gifted?
+Why is my child not being taught by the advanced academics coach (AAC) formerly known as the resource teacher for the gifted (RTG)?

 What professional learning opportunities are in place for cluster teachers?

-Gifted Services created a professional learning cycle to support school-based ongoing professional learning for teachers.
+The Advanced Academics and Talent Development office created a professional learning cycle to support job embedded school-based ongoing professional learning for teachers.
 It is flexible in nature and supports personalized learning for teachers.
 In collaboration with the AAC, the learning cycle can be implemented with one teacher, a small group and/or large group of committed professionals.
 In addition, there are multiple online webinars and self-paced sessions in which teachers can access at any time.
-APS staff can access these trainings on the APS intranet.
+APS staff can access these trainings on the APS learning management system, Frontline.

 Screening & Identification